 Oxford station (OXF) is a short walk to the west of the city centre

-Oxford Parkway (OXP) is on the northern edge of the city, but can easily be reached by the Park & Ride 500 bus service.
+Oxford Parkway (OXP) is on the northern edge of the city, but can easily be reached via bus services along the Banbury Road.

 You can check times and buy rail tickets through National Rail Enquiries.